amirhmk/FDxKafka/README.md

                         minimum number of clients for training --numrounds NUMROUNDS
-                        minimum number of training rounds --kafka KAFKA         Use Kafka as Network Channel.
-Default TRUE
+                        minimum number of training rounds --grpc                Use gRPC as Network Channel.
+Default False

 ```